kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/exercises.md

     **Goal**: Submit a job requesting gpu(s) on a single node.

-    * Write a job script that requests single gpu and does something that reports the information in its output
+    * Write a job script that requests a single gpu and does something that reports the information in its output
-    * Submit the job that requests two gpus and check the output
+    * Submit a job that requests two gpus and check the output

     ??? hint
         * Use `nvidia-smi --id=$CUDA_VISIBLE_DEVICES` utility to print the details of allocated gpu(s) for the job